Hymns to Mary

-Marian hymns are at times shared among different groups of Christians, or are influenced by other hymns.
-For instance, The second stanza of the Anglican hymn Ye Watchers and Ye Holy Ones is derived from the Eastern Orthodox hymn to the Theotokos.
+Some Marian hymns are shared by different groups of Christians, or are influenced by other hymns.
+For instance, the second stanza of the Anglican hymn Ye Watchers and Ye Holy Ones is derived from the Eastern Orthodox hymn to the Theotokos.

-Marian hymns may be analyzed to shed light on the Mariological approach within a given historical period, e.g. the Akathist to the Theotokos has been the subject of detailed study related to the Marian themes it presents within its various components.
+Some Marian hymns—e.g., the Akathist to the Theotokos—reflect the Mariological approach of their historical period.

 Eastern Church

 In the Eastern Church, the Theotokia (i.e. hymns to the Theotokos) are an essential part of the Divine Liturgy.
 The positioning of Marian hymns in the Orthodox liturgical services effectively places the Theotokos in the most prominent place after Christ, in that the Theotokia immediately follow the hymns that praise Christ.
 In the Theotokia people repeat the name Mary many times as a sign of their close friendship with her, and as an expression of the desire to call her by her name.
 Parts of the Axion Estin hymn date back to 8th-century (Cosmas of Maiuma).

 In the Eastern Church, the Theotokia often include biblical references that emphasize the mystery of the Incarnation.
 These Marian hymns have been used in daily prayers since early Christianity (they became part of liturgy later) as a way to teach people the Orthodox beliefs, and to prepare them against ideas considered heresies.
 Marian hymns remain a key element in the liturgy of the Coptic Church and are included in every canonical hour, day and night.

 The widely used Akathist Hymn (meaning the unseated hymn) to the Theotokos (Mother of God) is attributed to Saint Romanos the Melodist who composed many (perhaps several hundred) hymns to saints during the 6th century.
 The attribution is not supported by recent scholarship, but Romanos did make a vital contribution to the Marian poetry in Constantinople.
 In the Orthodox weekly liturgical cycle, Wednesday is dedicated to the Theotokos, and all daily services include numerous Marian hymns.
 These take precedence over the veneration of other saints and angels.